SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Using the "Data" menu, you can choose between the different weather conditions and available tyre compounds, thereby identifying possible gaps in your data collection that need to be filled with a specific practice run.

+The choices (except tyre compounds) will be remembered between different runs of "Practice Center".

 ### Exporting data to the session database

 At the end of your session, you can decide which data should be transfered to the session database by clicking the small check marks for each lap in the list of driven laps.
 "Practice Center" will already have selected by default all valid laps for your convinience.
 Then choose the command "Export to Database" from the "Session" menu.